rrwick/Porechop/README.md

 Notes:
 * If the last command complains about permissions, you may need to run it with `sudo`.
-* Install just for your user: `python3 setup.py install --user`
+* Install just for your user: `python setup.py install --user`
     * If you get a strange "can't combine user with prefix" error, read [this](http://stackoverflow.com/questions/4495120).
-* Install to a specific location: `python3 setup.py install --prefix=$HOME/.local`
+* Install to a specific location: `python setup.py install --prefix=$HOME/.local`
-* Install with pip (local copy): `pip3 install path/to/Porechop`
+* Install with pip (local copy): `pip install path/to/Porechop`
-* Install with pip (from GitHub): `pip3 install git+https://github.com/rrwick/Porechop.git`
+* Install with pip (from GitHub): `pip install git+https://github.com/rrwick/Porechop.git`
 * Porechop includes `ez_setup.py` for users who don't have [setuptools](https://pypi.python.org/pypi/setuptools) installed, though that script is [deprecated](https://github.com/pypa/setuptools/issues/581).
-So if you run into any installation problems, make sure setuptools is installed on your computer: `pip3 install setuptools`
+So if you run into any installation problems, make sure setuptools is installed on your computer: `pip install setuptools`

 ### Build and run without installation